yashraj163-hue/yashraj163-hue/README.md

 ```
 Yo!
 I'm Yash,
 I am a student(currently) and someday want to build a full OS by myself.(Might seem delusional but I have always been...)
-I currently have java and C++ as my main languages(I mean writing SELF SUFFICIENT CODE with java as my DSA training language.)
+I currently have java and C++ as my main languages with Mongodb (I mean writing SELF SUFFICIENT CODE with java as my DSA training language.)
 I have also learnt Go trying to contribute to kubernetes and trying some *good first issues* and struggling along.
 I also do penetration testing just for the fun (just wish finding vulnerabilities was as easy as in the 90s)
 Learning along,